BrokerDealerCompliance.org – The Mystery Regulator

 In this piece I present my case that the regulator “Broker Dealer Compliance” is a fraud and advise anyone thinking about joining a broker or forex service who claim to be licensed by “BDC” stay well away.
 I also discuss whether Google is actually doing the right checks to ensure all advertisers have the appropriate licensing to target certain countries.

-Recently whilst browsing a forex site, I was presented with a Google display advert for a forex investment fund which claimed to be “Regulated”.
+Recently whilst browsing through some forex trading sites, I was presented with a Google display advert for a forex investment fund which claimed to be “Regulated”.
 I’m not going to name them as I personally believe it’s a scam and don’t want anyone to get involved.
 I will however show you the actual banner ad minus the name of the business.

 As I live in Australia, I know that the local regulatory body ASIC would be quite strict on businesses who offer financial advice, products or services.
 Since I live in Australia and was being targeted, Google must have approved the ad which means they must have done all the checks to verify the eligibility of this business to advertise to Australians.